 Now, on to distilled water.
 It’s not just about fluoride in drinking water, but about all the other chemical crap in there as well, be it intentionally and environmentally added along the way.
 There’s a lot of mis- and dis-information out there on whether or not to consume distilled water.
 Some put forth that you gonna get sick, have all the good minerals leached out of your body, or even die eventually.
 Other may ask, “What the @#$% is distilled water anyway?!”

 Start digging and you’ll figure it out.
-Here’s a quick informal view [8m 45s] on what’s in your "clean" tap water.
-Pay particular attention to that smoove spreadable sludge halfway through, which kinda looks like some sort of @#$%ed up peanut butter.
+Here are three quick views on what’s in your "clean" tap water, and the remaining residue post distillation.
+Pay particular attention to that smoove spreadable sludge in the first one, which kinda looks like some sort of @#$%ed up icing cum peanut butter.

 The Journey of Water Documentary (2011) [33m] digs a little deeper, and more formally with some added scientific gravitas in terms of the presenter and methodology, even though it's backed by a company making stuff in the distilled space.